 There are some limitations that can be placed on a non-compete agreement in New Hampshire.
 For example, low-wage employees and physicians are generally not allowed to be subjected to a non-compete agreement as per § 275:70-a.

 In addition, the non-compete agreement should not be greater than necessary to protect the legitimate business interests of the employer.
 Finally, the non-compete agreement cannot be injurious to the public interest or disproportionately harsh to the employee.

 In the event of a breach of a non-compete agreement signed in New Hampshire, you have 3 years to file a lawsuit.

 New Hampshire law does not specify a specific geographic limitation regarding non-compete agreements; however, reasonable restrictions must be applied to the non-compete agreement for it to be enforceable.
 If the geographic limitation does not make sense given the nature of the employer’s business interests, then it might be difficult to defend in court.

-If you want to draw up a New Hampshire non-compete agreement, we have a New Hampshire non-compete agreement template below, which is available in PDF and Word format:
+Use our New Hampshire non-compete agreement template below, which is available in PDF and Word format: